UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Bill credit plans can lead to sudden cost spikes if you miss the usage window, unlike the predictable pricing of fixed-rate plans.

 Understanding the math behind bill credits is the single most important factor when you compare Texas electricity providers.
-This is where the difference between a typical Gexa bill-credit plan and a straightforward APG&E fixed-rate plan becomes obvious.
 Gexa often utilizes a “cliff” pricing model.
 For example, a plan might offer a $100 bill credit if you use between 1,000 and 2,000 kWh.
-If you use exactly 1,001 kWh, your effective rate might be 10 cents per kWh.
-However, if you use 999 kWh, you miss that $100 credit entirely.
+If you use exactly 1,001 kWh, your effective rate is excellent.
+However, if you use 999 kWh, you miss that credit entirely, causing your effective rate to jump dramatically.

-In that scenario, missing the credit by just a few kilowatt-hours could cause your effective rate to jump from 10 cents to nearly 20 cents per kWh.
-Suddenly, your bill is much higher despite using less power.
-APG&E generally avoids this cliff on their simple fixed-rate plans.
-Their pricing is linear, you pay a base charge plus a set rate for energy.
-While you might not get the “reward” of a massive credit, you also avoid the “punishment” of a doubled rate.
+APG&E generally avoids this cliff entirely.
+Their pricing is linear — you pay a base charge plus a set rate for energy.
+While you might not get the reward of a massive credit, you also avoid the punishment of a doubled rate during mild weather months.

 Illustration comparing Gexa's online tools to APG&E's phone support and billing.